karyateguh/Book-Recommendation/README.md

 SVD's performance aligns with findings in literature, where it is often noted for its scalability and predictive power (Koren et al., 2009).

 # 2. SVD++
 Building on SVD, SVD++ adds implicit feedback into the mix, such as a user’s interactions with items beyond ratings.
-While theoretically promising, SVD++ had a higher RMSE of 3.7281, which shows slightly weaker prediction accuracy.
-Its recall dropped marginally to 0.90, and its precision remained the same as SVD at 0.20.
+While theoretically promising, SVD++ shows slightly weaker prediction accuracy.

-* Strengths:

 Captures both explicit ratings and implicit feedback, providing a fuller picture of user preferences.
 Performs well in terms of recall, ensuring that most relevant books are recommended.